hackhub-education/web-tweet-react/deployment.md

 9.  enter `cd build`, what do you see here?
 10.  enter `pwd` then you'll see the path you are in now `/home/ubuntu/web-tweet-react/build/`
 11. Now you are done building your static files
+12. This is not the best practice, why?

 ## Nginx Config <a name='nginx-config'></a>